MCMicS/jenkins-control-plugin/README.txt

 Plugin Compatibility :

 This plugin was built with JDK 1.5 and IntelliJ-8.1.3-jdk5 version.
+Jenkins 1.396 was used to test security support.

 Installation steps:

 Download this plugin from your IDE (Settings -> Plugins -> Available -> Jenkins Control Plugin -> Right Click "Download and Install").
-You can also download it from your favorite browser at http://plugins.intellij.net/?idea (Search Jenkins control Plugin).
+You can also download it from your favorite browser at http://plugins.intellij.net/?idea&id=6110.

 Configuration steps:

-Click on Settings and select Jenkins Control Plugin.
+Click on the Jenkins Settings button (or click on the IDEA General Settings and select Jenkins Control Plugin):
+    Set your Jenkins url in the Server Address text field If security is enabled on the Jenkins Server, click on the checkbox and put your credentials (Note that the password should be put in a file).
+To make sure your security parameters are correct, you can test by clicking on the test button.

-    Set your Jenkins url in the Server Address text field If you want the plugin to refresh periodically the Jenkins workspace, you can set a timeout value You can also specify a build start delay (in sec.) that will be set when launching a build.
+    If you want the plugin to refresh periodically the Jenkins workspace, you can set a timeout value You can also specify a build start delay (in sec.) that will be set when launching a build.
     You can specify a preferred view at Start Up.